The Carbon AI Chat also supports basic styling inside text

 and script

-tags) in your text response from your assistant, the Carbon AI chat renders those elements as provided.
+tags) in your text response from your assistant, the Carbon AI Chat renders those elements as provided.
 A better approach is to use a user_defined

 response instead of adding HTML directly to your responses to make adding support for channels that do not support HTML easier.

-In addition to rendering HTML content in responses, the Carbon AI chat can render content from your own HTML, CSS, or JavaScript on your page by using a user_defined
+In addition to rendering HTML content in responses, the Carbon AI Chat can render content from your own HTML, CSS, or JavaScript on your page by using a user_defined

 UserDefinedItem.
 It allows for a better authoring experience for development and enables you to change responses without editing your assistant.
 You can even use portals in advanced frameworks like React to render content from your main application.